neondatabase/serverless-cfworker-demo/README.md

 ## The driver

-Neon's `@neon/cfworker-pg` driver is based on and offers the same API as the [node-postgres](https://node-postgres.com/) package, which is what you get with `npm install pg`.
+Neon's `@neondatabase/serverless` driver is based on and offers the same API as the [node-postgres](https://node-postgres.com/) package, which is what you get with `npm install pg`.

 We've simply shimmed the Node libraries it requires, and replaced `net.Socket` and `tls.connect` with implementations that encrypt and transfer the data over WebSockets.
-[See our blog post for more details](https://TODO).

 ## How to run